 To avoid this, it’s always a good idea to use a humidifier in the winter and a dehumidifier in the summer to keep the moisture levels in your home consistent.
 Generally speaking, this range would be between 40% and 60% humidity, depending on what region of the country you live in.
 This will not only help to avoid squeaks but also slow the aging process of your floors.

 How to Fix a Squeak

 Before calling in professionals to completely take up your new bamboo floors and fix the squeak, there are some steps you can take to alleviate the problem yourself.

 - Head down to your basement or slide into the crawl space beneath your floor.
 Take a flashlight, hammer, shims, and carpenter’s glue with you.

-- Have a friend or family member walk around on the floor while you are below it and listen carefully for any squeaks or movement.
+- Please have a friend or family member walk around on the floor while you are below it and listen carefully for any squeaks or movement.
 When you hear one, knock from below so you can alert your helper to a squeak.
 This will let them know to slowly walk back and forth in that area so you can pinpoint the exact location of the squeak.
 What you will most likely find is a gap between the joist and the subfloor.

 - Take one of the wood shims and cover it with carpenter’s glue, then place it in the gap you discovered and tap it in place softly with the hammer.
-You want to tap it in just enough so it fills the gap.
+You want to tap it in just enough, so it fills the gap.

 - If you find that the space between the joist and subfloor is actually too small for a shim, then run a bead of construction adhesive in the gap instead.
-As the glue dries it will fill in that space and eventually harden.
+As the glue dries, it will fill in that space and eventually harden.

 Things You Will Need